 When you free yourself from such memories you actually unlock your potential; you free up spare capacity.
 Your mind-body system literally gets re-booted as new neural pathways are laid down in your brain.

 Don’t suffer in silence!
 Trauma can be undone.
-Contact me to ask any questions you might have.
+Speak to me in a Free Discovery Session

 7. Learn to use your imagination more positively

 Once free of negative memories, it’s far easier to use your imagination more resourcefully.
 Indeed, the imagination is one of your most powerful and helpful allies – if used correctly!

 But misusing it can lead to all manner of problems…